Rob Kaman: Acting career

 Towards the end of his sports career, Kaman tried his hand at acting, playing in three movies with Jean-Claude Van Damme, Legionnaire, Maximum Risk and Double Team with Dennis Rodman and Mickey Rourke.
 In 1993, Nikko Toshogu Press produced 8 videotapes on Muay Thai training with him and one videotape with highlights and knock outs of his career.

 Prison sentence

 In 1985, Kaman was sentenced to 18 months in prison for robbing a bank in Eindhoven on 28 May of the same year.
 Police arrested Kaman and a 22-year-old accomplice in Best, only 29 minutes after the robbery.
 The two carried out the robbery armed and masked and looted 9000 Dutch guilders.

+Death

+Kaman died on 30 March 2024, at the age of 63 from a blood clot.